-- A distributed algorithm for energy efficiency maximization is developed, by combining fractional programming theory with the tool of distributed auction.
+- A fully distributed algorithm for energy efficiency maximization is developed, by combining fractional programming theory with the tool of distributed auction.
 The base station and the mobile units work in a master slave mode, where the base station collects minimal amount of information from the mobile units and sends in response a parameter.
-The mobile units use this parameter to solve a local problem using a fully distributed protocol based on carrier sensing.
-This approach fits very well to multifrequency access points in Wi-Fi as well as uplink cellular networks. - The performance of the proposed distributed method is compared with the global optimum solution, both in terms of achieved energy efficiency and of overhead requirements.
+The mobile units use this parameter to solve a local problem using a fully distributed protocol based on carrier sensing. - The performance of the proposed distributed method is compared with the global optimum solution, both in terms of achieved energy efficiency and of overhead requirements.
 It is shown that the proposed algorithm is guaranteed to be globally optimal within a pre-defined tolerance which can be made arbitrarily small, while at the same time requiring much less feedback overhead.